Killing of Nika Shakarami: Disappearance and death

 After not hearing from her, Shakarami's family filed a missing person's report and began searching police stations and hospitals.
 They also posted pictures of her on social media in the hope that someone would recognize her.
 Ten days later they were informed that someone with similar characteristics had been discovered during forensic examinations of dead protesters and her body was at the Kahrizak morgue, located in a local detention center.
 Shakarami's family members were not allowed to see the body, only to look at her face for a few seconds for identification purposes.
 The authorities reportedly informed them that she had died as a result of falling from a great height.
 They were shown a photograph of her lifeless body at a sidewalk to illustrate this but they found the picture to be suspicious.
 Shakarami's aunt claimed in an interview that Shakarami's nose had been completely destroyed and that her skull had been "broken and disintegrated from multiple blows of a hard object", perhaps a baton.
-The family were told that Shakarami had been kidnapped, held, and questioned by the Islamic Revolutionary Guard Corps for a week and had then been detained for a short time at the Evin Prison, a prison which has frequently been accused of systematically raping and torturing prisoners.
+The family were told that Shakarami had been kidnapped, held, and questioned by the Islamic Revolutionary Guard Corps and had then been detained for a short time at the Evin Prison, a prison which has frequently been accused of systematically raping and torturing prisoners.

+An Iranian document leaked to the BBC in 2024 detailed events leading up to and after Shakarami's death.
+The BBC verified that the document was part of a 322-page case file on anti-government protestors in 2022.
+The document stated that Shakarami was taken captive by security forces in an undercover van, sexually assaulted, and fought back, leading to her being beaten to death by batons.
+It also stated that Shakarami was taken to a temporary police camp and a detention center, but was not admitted into either location.
+Her captors were instructed to take her to Evin Prison, but dumped her body under the Yadegar-e-Emam highway after reporting her death to the Islamic Revolutionary Guard Corps and receiving new orders.
+There was no indication that the men responsible for her death were punished, possibly due to their affiliation with the Iranian Hezbollah.